Dec 2022

 “Shared values” misunderstand how humans work

 Values are one of the most sacred parts of our identity.
-Given that our values are mostly shaped before the age of seven, to demand that new recruits sign up to and share the company’s values is a bit Orwellian for my taste, and I think shows a fundamental ignorance of human nature.
+Given that our values are mostly shaped before the age of seven, to demand that new recruits sign up to and share the company’s values is a bit Orwellian for my taste, and I think shows a fundamental ignorance of human psychology.

 Homogeneity is not a good business strategy

-Even if you were to find a group of people who did actually share the company’s values (a likely statistical impossibility), what would it be like to work in a team where everyone cared about exactly the same things?
+Even if you were to find a group of people who did actually share the company’s values (a likely impossibility), what would it be like to work in a team where everyone cared about exactly the same things?
 You’d have groupthink in the extreme, and a disaster for innovation.

 Values are too static